|

 - Singapore’s first elected Chief Minister David Marshall

-- Minister of State Koo Tsai Kee
+- Former Minister of State Koo Tsai Kee

-- Minister of State Heng Chee How
+- Senior Minister of State Heng Chee How

-- LG Lim Chuan Poh, former Chief of Defence Force, former Permanent Secretary , current Chairman of A* Star
+- LG Lim Chuan Poh, former Chief of Defence Force, former Permanent Secretary, current Chairman of A* Star

 - Tee Tua Ba, former Chief Commissioner of Police Force

-- Teo Ming Kian, Permanent Secretary
+- Teo Ming Kian, former Permanent Secretary

-- Peter Ong, Permanent Secretary
+- Peter Ong, Head of Civil Service

-- Tan Yong Soon, Permanent Secretary
+- Tan Yong Soon, former Permanent Secretary

-- Dr Tan Chin Nam, Permanent Secretary
+- Dr Tan Chin Nam, former Permanent Secretary

-- Peter Chan, Permanent Secretary
+- Peter Chan, former Permanent Secretary

-- Koh Cher Siang, Permanent Secretary
+- Koh Cher Siang, former Permanent Secretary

-- Dr Tan Kim Siew, Permanent Secretary
+- Dr Tan Kim Siew, former Permanent Secretary

 - Professor Lim Pin, former Vice-Chancellor of National University of Singapore